iuliiazhelem/Auth0CognitoIntegration/README.md

 - Auth0 to get authentication with either Social Providers (Facebook, Twitter, etc.), Enterprise providers or regular Username and Password
 - Amazon Cognito, to get a backend for your app.

-First of all you need to configure Amazon Web Services as describe [here](https://auth0.com/blog/integrating-auth0-with-amazon-cognito-in-ios/)
+First of all you need to configure Amazon Web Services as described [here](https://auth0.com/blog/integrating-auth0-with-amazon-cognito-in-ios/)

 ### Note:
-In order for Cognito to verify signature of your `Id Token`, the signature algorithm **must be RS256**.
-Setting this to RS256 in the Auth0 console ("Apps->Settings->Show Advanced Settings->OAuth") will allow Cognito to fetch the public key and certificate from your issuer's jwks uri.
+In order for Cognito to verify the signature of your `Id Token`, the signature algorithm **must be RS256**.
+Setting this to RS256 in the Auth0 console ("Apps->Settings->Show Advanced Settings->OAuth") will allow Cognito to fetch the public key and the certificate from your issuer's jwks uri.

 Then you can integrate Amazon Cognito into your application.